popwow47/Anketa/README.md

-Simple questionnaire , just fill all fields and push the butten
+Simple questionnaire , just fill all fields and push the button